antoniokov/replay-table/README.md

 | `data-tie-breaking` |  `Comma-separated string` | `` | `wins`, `goalsDifference,goalsFor` |

 Breaks a tie when totals are equal.

 Accepts a list of [`calculatedColumns`](#calculcatedcolumns) with the most important one being first.
+They don't need to be visible so you can use this parameter independently from [`calculatedColumns`](#calculcatedcolumns).

 ### `positionWhenTied`
 | Div attribute | Available options | Default value |